 The N.C.
-Medicaid Program shall reimburse an enrolled Medicaid pharmacy for a four (4)-day supply of a prescription dispensed to a beneficiary locked into a different pharmacy and prescriber in response to an emergent situation.
-The provider shall be paid for the drug cost only and the beneficiary shall be responsible for the appropriate copayment.
+Medicaid Program shall reimburse an enrolled Medicaid pharmacy for a four (4)-day supply of a prescription dispensed to a beneficiary locked into a different pharmacy or prescriber in response to an emergent situation.
+The provider shall be paid for the drug cost and a dispensing fee and the beneficiary shall be responsible for the appropriate copayment.
 One emergency occurrence is reimbursed per beneficiary during each year of the two (2) year lock-in period.
 Paid quantities for more than a four (4)-day supply are subject to recoupment.